 Energeia, Entelecheia, and the Completeness of Change

 Perhaps the greatest consequences of change for ontology concern Aristotle’s development of the concepts of activity (energeia), fulfillment or actuality (entelecheia), and potency (dunamis).
-The use of these terms in Aristotle’s demonstration of the existence of change showed a great deal about them.
-In the last chapter, I argued that they are not categorical beings, but belong to a different sense of being altogether: that fulfillment is the focal being of potent things; that potent beings are meaningfully independent of this fulfillment; that the terms can include or refer to multiple beings; and that they differ from one another.
+The use of these terms in Aristotle’s demonstration of the existence of change showed a great deal about them: they are not categorical concepts, but make up a different sense of being altogether; they differ from one another, since, while fulfillment is the focal being of potent thingspotent beings are meaningfully independent of this fulfillment; and the terms can include or refer to multiple beings.

-In this chapter I begin with a philological exposition of energeia and entelecheia, and then in the latter part of the chapter I will elucidate their meaning in the demonstration of the existence of movement.
-But then, since the prevailing winds of scholarship on the subject push us to the conclusion that entelecheia is incompatible with change, since it is complete, while change is not, our primary concern will be to restore the relationship between entelecheia and change.
+In this chapter I begin with a philological exposition of energeia and entelecheia, and then, in the latter part of the chapter, I elucidate their meaning in the demonstration of the existence of movement.
+Since the prevailing winds of scholarship on the subject push us toward the conclusion that entelecheia, since it is complete, is incompatible with changewhich is, in a way, not, my primary concern will be to restore the relationship between entelecheia and change.
 The next chapter will turn to potency, fleshing out its independence from “actuality”-concepts and arguing that it diversifies and modifies Aristotle’s conception of being.

 The Controversy over Activity and Actuality